Normally, memoQ runs quality checks on a document as you translate it.

 Then, decide what happens after the QA checks are run:

-- Filter the issue list in the Filters section:
+▪You can also filter the list of issues in the Filters section:

 When you finish